21. 03. 2025 Fabrizio Dovesi Atlassian, Service Management

 As outlined in the presentation “Content Management and Knowledge Management” by George Ball, available on the PMI website here, the initial output of the knowledge management process is content.

-As mentioned in the previous post, effective knowledge base management may be achieved by ensuring that certain key characteristics are present in the content (documents, guidelines, videos, etc.) that forms it.
-These key characteristics are:
+As I mentioned in my previous post, effective knowledge base management may be achieved by ensuring that certain key characteristics are present in the content (documents, guidelines, videos, etc.) that forms it.
+These key characteristics are being:

 • Simple, rapid, and intuitive to create